ropensci/roweb3/content/blog/2026-04-09-treesitter/index.md

 You can parse and search R code using the {treesitter} R package and [treesitter query syntax](https://tree-sitter.github.io/tree-sitter/4-code-navigation.html).
 The {treesitter} R package is a dependency of the [{gander} package](https://simonpcouch.github.io/gander/) by Simon Couch, that is meant to be used for a better experience with LLMs when writing R code.
 Another use case of the {treesitter} R package is the {igraph.r2cdocs} [extension](https://roxygen2.r-lib.org/dev/articles/extending.html) to {roxygen2} for the {igraph} package, that [parses all of igraph R code](https://github.com/igraph/igraph.r2cdocs/blob/6be2a327a18deb823302caeab8b60a916f6fac62/R/roxygen.R#L119) to then be able to identify, for each exported function, whether it (in)directly calls a function whose name ends with `_impl`, indicating a wrapper to a C igraph function whose docs can be then be linked from the manual of the R function.

-[ast-grep](https://ast-grep.github.io/) is an useful tool built on top of tree-sitter, for searching and re-writing code, with an easier query syntax than tree-sitter's.
+[ast-grep](https://ast-grep.github.io/) is an useful tool built on top of tree-sitter, for searching and re-writing code, with an clearer query syntax than tree-sitter's.
 Its name reminds of grep, but with ast-grep we do not need to write brittle regular expressions. :smile_cat:

 [{astgrepr}](https://astgrepr.etiennebacher.com/) by Etienne Bacher is an R wrapper to the Rust bindings of ast-grep.
 It is in particular used in Etienne's [{flir} package](https://flir.etiennebacher.com/) for [refactoring](https://flir.etiennebacher.com/articles/adding_rules) code.